 Our Testing Experience

-This was the most “stable” seat in our group when I tried to sit upright for real time, not just five minutes.
-I could keep my hips and lower back in a better curve without constantly readjusting, which matters to me after long desk days.
-Carlos noticed the same thing: the mid-back support didn’t push his head forward, and he could shift from laptop posture to laid-back viewing without feeling like the seat was collapsing under him.
-Mia treated the cuddler area like a reading nook; she could curl up without feeling like she had to brace against an armrest.
-Marcus’ only real complaint was that it’s a committed footprint—once it’s in, you don’t casually “slide it around.”
+This was the steadiest upright seat in our group.
+I could keep my hips and lower back in a better line without constantly readjusting, which mattered after long desk days.
+Carlos noticed the same thing: the mid-back support stayed helpful without pushing him forward, and he could shift from laptop posture to laid-back viewing without the seat flattening out.
+Mia treated the cuddler corner like a reading spot and could curl up there without bracing against the arm.
+Marcus' main complaint was simple—once this sectional is in place, it takes real room and effort to move.

 -